cavra/Tip-Calculator/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
-1st image: Shows general functionality and that defaults are saved, even after an app "restart."
-2nd image: Shows that by changing the region, the app will change the currency sign to reflect the new region.
+Here's a walkthrough of implemented user stories: The 1st image shows general functionality, such as how the keyboard opens on startup and displays a bill for up to 5 people.
+It also shows how to change the default tip percentage and theme color, and that defaults are saved, even after an app "restart."
+It will even remember the text in the bill amount field, allowing users to return to the app after closing it and not have to re-type the bill.
+The 2nd image shows that by changing the region, the app will change the currency sign to reflect the new region.

 <img src='https://i.imgur.com/eX46Xoq.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />